Well-classified Examples are Underestimated in Classification with Deep Neural Networks: Gaining from Reviving the Learning of Well-classified Examples

 \subsection{The Counterexample: Encouraging Loss}

-As plotted in the Figure \ref{fig:ce_bonus_el}, encouraging loss is the addition of CE loss and an additional loss (we term it as bonus) that makes the loss steeper again when $p$ goes higher.
-The \textbf{normal bonus} is the mirror flip of the CE loss: $bonus=log(1-p)$, and the encouraging loss with normal bonus is:
+As plotted in the Figure \ref{fig:ce_bonus_el}, encouraging loss is the addition of CE loss and an additional loss (we term it as a \textbf{bonus}) that makes the loss steeper again when $p$ goes higher.
+The \textbf{normal bonus} is the mirror flip of the CE loss: $bonus=log(1-p)$, we clamp the value in the logarithm by a small epsilon (e.g., 1e-5) to avoid numerical instability.
+The encouraging loss with normal bonus is:

 We name it \textbf{encouraging loss} since it encourages the model to give more accurate predictions by rewarding these near-correct predictions with a bonus.
 As long as the additional bonus is concave, its steepness for larger $p$ is larger, indicating that the EL with that bonus pays more attention to the well-classified examples than the CE loss.

-To study the relative importance of the learning for well-classified examples compared to other examples, we can adjust the relative steepness of the additional bonus.
-We design many variants that approximate the normal bonus but are more conservative and show them in Figure \ref{fig:vbonus}.
-The relative importance of optimization for well-classified examples in these losses is larger than CE and gradually increases from the right to the left.
-The bonus can also be designed to be more aggressive than the normal bonus.
+To make the gradient of EL be closer to CE to fit the existing optimization system, and study the relative importance of the learning for well-classified examples compared to other examples, we can adjust the relative steepness of the additional bonus.
+We design many types of \textbf{conservative bonus} that approximate the normal bonus but are more conservative and show them in Figure \ref{fig:vbonus}.
+These variants' \textbf{L}og curve \textbf{E}nds (\textbf{LE}) early in the high-likelihood region and replace the log curve with the tangent of the endpoint.
+The relative importance of optimization for well-classified examples in encouraging loss with these bonuses is larger than CE and gradually increases from the right to the left.
+Let $p$ denote $p_{\vtheta}(\vx)[\evy])$,